Fastlane-LLC/vendor-api-docs/source/includes/_claims.md

-deductible | The current deductible for the payoff | N financeType | Either "Retail" or "Lease" | N insurerType | Either "First Party" or "Third Party" | N lenderName | The lender's name | N odometer | The mileage on the vehicle associated with the claim | N ownersName | The vehicle owner's name | N
+deductible | The current deductible for the payoff | N financeType | Either "Retail" or "Lease" | N insurerType | Either "First Party" or "Third Party" | N lenderId | The LossExpress UUID for the lender | N lenderName | The lender's name | N odometer | The mileage on the vehicle associated with the claim | N ownersName | The vehicle owner's name | N